 This inclination to comfort ourselves with misinformation is even more serious when we consider another well-known saying ascribed to Lenin, the first leader of the Soviet Union: “A lie, told often enough, becomes the truth.”
 Think about the implications of the statement: lies that go unchallenged will eventually cause us to lose our ability to perceive truth, at least with regard to that subject.

-We just happen to be living in a time when tens of millions of Westerners believe in the absence of truth.
-Put another way, there are many truths, one for each person on earth.
+We just happen to be living in a time when tens of millions of Westerners have ceased to believe in absolute truth.
+The implications of that trend don’t hit immediately.
+It started with the notion, “Who are you to tell me what is true?”
+That morphed into, “What’s true for you is not necessarily true for me.”
+Imagine 7 billion independent arbiters of truth across the planet, and the implication is that there are many truths, one for each person on earth.
 This is paradoxical enough.
 But in addition to this, there seem to be no rules for how one goes about ascertaining his own personal truth (rules, after all, imply a singular truth).
 Each of us decides how we will identify our “truth.”
 To put it more bluntly, each of us has the sovereign ability to re-create the universe according to his own preferences.